open-coffee/opencoffee-frontpage/README.md

 ## Development

-Start application and environment ([MongoDB](https://www.mongodb.com/) is used for persistence)
+Start application and environment ([MongoDB]) is used for persistence)

 ```
 docker-compose up
 ./mvnw clean spring-boot:run
 ```

-[Spring Boot DevTools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) are also included for inflight changes.
+[Spring Boot DevTools] are also included for inflight changes.

 ### Example Plugin Setup

-All plugins from the CoffeeNet team can be found in the [CoffeeNet Organisation](https://github.com/search?q=topic%3Afrontpage-plugin+org%3Acoffeenet&type=Repositories).
+All plugins from the CoffeeNet team can be found in the [CoffeeNet Organisation].

 ## Add Plugin

-If you want to use a plugin you can download the `jar` e.g. from the [Releases](https://github.com/coffeenet/coffeenet-frontpage-plugin-feed/releases) section.
+If you want to use a plugin you can download the `jar` e.g. from the [Releases][feed plugin Releases] section.
 The plugin `jar` must be placed in `/plugins`-directory beside the frontpage application:

 ```
 frontpage.jar